Skip to content

 Migraines

-Migraines are a very painful headache, that could have many different causes.
-In this article we look at symptoms, causes and treatment options.
+Migraines are a very painful headache, that could have many different causes and is more common than you may think.
+On this page we delve into symptoms, causes and treatment options.

 What are Migraines?